Storing a Variety of Grains in

 Storing a Variety of Grains in Your Long Term Storage

 Include A Variety of Grains in Our Menus

 Grains are the foundation of many menus and recipes that you feed your family on a daily basis and are considered to be a staple in a long term food storage plan.

 Whole wheat is usually the primary grain most associated with food storage supplies.

 But to prevent your family from getting bored eating wheat in every possible recipe, try storing grains of other varieties such as oats, brown and white rice, pearled barley, amaranth (an herb often used as a grain), flaxseed, corn, pop corn, buckwheat, millet, quinoa, rye, sorghum, spelt, and triticale.
-(There may be others I'm unaware of.)
+(There may be others not mentioned.)

 Grains are an excellent food storage product for several reasons:

 - They have high nutritional value and protein levels (organic is more nutritious).